ckormanyos/gamma_f77/README.md

 The real-valued gamma function, $\Gamma\left(x\right)$ can be readily calculated using a series expansion for its reciprocal near the origin.
-Large arguments valued greater than one use recurrence.
+Large arguments valued greater than $1$ use recurrence.
 For negative argument, the function value for the corresponding positive-valued argument is first calculated and the value for negative argument is obtaind via reflection.